People Can Fly

 People Can Fly is a Polish video game developer based in Warsaw.
 The studio was founded in February 2002 by Adrian Chmielarz, previously the co-founder of Metropolis Software, together with acquaintances Michał Kosieradzki and Andrzej Poznański.
 The studio's first game was Painkiller (2004).
 Its success led to a deal with THQ for the game Come Midnight, which allowed the studio to expand.
 After the game was cancelled, People Can Fly found itself in financial trouble.
 Epic Games acquired a majority share in People Can Fly in August 2007 and collaborated with the studio on projects such as Bulletstorm (2011) and Gears of War: Judgment (2013).

 Epic bought the studio outright in August 2012.
 Chmielarz, Kosieradzki and Poznański subsequently left the studio and later founded The Astronauts.
 People Can Fly was rebranded Epic Games Poland in November 2013.
 The studio spun off under its former name and logo in June 2015 under the lead of chief executive officer Sebastian Wojciechowski.
-As of April 2021, the company employs 350 people in eight locations.
+As of December 2024, the company employs roughly 500 or so people in eight locations.
 Its most recent game is Outriders, which was released on 1 April 2021.

 History

+Founding and success with Painkiller (1992–2004)

 Before People Can Fly, Adrian Chmielarz had founded Metropolis Software with Grzegorz Miechowski, his friend since high school, in 1992.
 They successfully published a number of titles in Europe, including Teenagent.
 Due to a personal conflict with Miechowski, Chmielarz opted to leave Metropolis in 2002.
 He considered leaving the video game industry due to the strain on his friendship with Miechowski but, after a few months, decided to try a new venture.
 He contacted previous acquaintances Andrzej Poznański and Michał Kosieradzki, and together they founded People Can Fly in February 2002 with the aim to bring Polish game development to a much wider audience.
 Chmielarz said that, at the time, most games developed in Poland had some success locally, but were not given much attention from the rest of the world, a sentiment shared by many other Polish developers that he had talked to.
 Chmielarz, Kosieradzki and Poznański served as the creative lead, lead artist and principal artist respectively.
 Expanding to about twenty developers, some of whom left established jobs at other studios to join People Can Fly, the studio developed its first title, Painkiller, which was released in 2004 to critical success.